Ranchers protest Burger King ad campaign

 The ad campaign was a national campaign, and not supported by the local Burger King franchise.

-“As franchise owners, we stand with our ranchers and do not support the recent Burger King advertisement,” Tim Force, owner, said.
+“As franchise owners, we stand with our ranchers and do not support the recent Burger King advertisement,” owner Tim Force said.
 “We are proud of our agricultural community.”

 Goshen County is Wyoming’s top beef producer, according to data from the United States Department of Agriculture.
 In 2018, Goshen County produced 115,000 head, 23,000 more than No. 2 Carbon County.